Table of Contents

 She had urodynamic testing that showed stress urinary incontinence at a low volume, urgency urinary incontinence, and incomplete voiding.

-Treatment of prolapse depends on the patient’s symptoms and goals.
+Treatment of vaginal prolapse depends on the individual patient’s symptoms and goals.
 Options include expectant management, pelvic floor exercises, pelvic floor physical therapy, pessary, and surgical management (Figure 2).
 Because the patient found the prolapse bothersome, she declined expectant management and preferred to move forward with definitive surgical management.

-The patient decided that she wanted a reconstructive surgery that was the safest and that would involve only her own tissues.
+The patient decided that she wanted a reconstructive surgery that was minimally invasive and and that would involve only her own tissues (i.e., no mesh).

 Given the presence of pelvic floor dyssynergia on prior testing, presence of significant detrusor overactivity, and the improvement of stress urinary incontinence with pelvic floor physical therapy, the patient was advised not to proceed with concomitant midurethral sling at the time of prolapse repair.
 The patient agreed with the plan and understood that she may experience worsening urinary incontinence postoperatively.

 The patient was taken to the operating room where general anesthesia was given, and a laryngeal mask airway was obtained.
 Sequential compression devices were placed on the lower extremities as venous thromboembolism prophylaxis and intravenous cefazolin was given as antibiotic prophylaxis.
 She was placed in the dorsal lithotomy position in candy cane stirrups.
 A timeout was performed with the entire operative staff.
 A Foley catheter was placed to drain the bladder.

 The anterior vaginal wall revision was performed first.
 The area of anticipated dissection was injected with dilute 0.25% Marcaine with epinephrine.
 A transverse incision was then made at the level of the vaginal wall lappets, approximately 3 cm proximal to the urethra.
 The vaginal epithelium was then sparingly dissected off of the underlying pubocervical connective tissue and trimmed to remove the redundant vagina.
 The incision was then closed in a transverse manner with a running 2-0 Vicryl suture.